daverave1212/js-course/README.md

 I got this beautiful image of a roachdog (search "short black dog").
 Save your image in the same folder as `myphotowebsite.html`.
 So, in our folder, we have `myphotowebsite.html` and `dog.png`.

-Now, to add it to our website, let's write some code
+Now, to add it to our website, let's write some code.

 Well, it's simple:
 `<img>`